Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 Evaluation scripts are required to have an `evaluate` function.
 This is the main function, which is used by workers to evaluate the submission messages.

-The syntax of evaluate function is
+The syntax of evaluate function is:

 ```